Thunderbird (mythology)

-The thunderbird is a mythological bird-like spirit in North American indigenous peoples' history and culture.
-It is considered a supernatural being of power and strength.

 It is frequently depicted in the art, songs, and oral histories of many Pacific Northwest Coast cultures, but is also found in various forms among some peoples of the American Southwest, US East Coast, Great Lakes, and Great Plains.

 Description

-The thunderbird is said to create thunder by flapping its wings (Algonquian), and lightning by flashing its eyes (Algonquian, Iroquois).
+The thunderbird is said to create thunder by flapping its wings in Algonquian tellings, and lightning by flashing its eyes in both Algonquian and Iroquois tellings.
 Across cultures, thunderbirds are generally depicted as birds of prey, or hybrids of humans and birds.
 Thunderbirds are often viewed as protectors, sometimes intervening on people's behalf, but expecting veneration, prayers, and gifts.

-Archaeologically, sites containing depictions of thunderbirds have been found dating to the past 4000 years.
+Archaeologically, sites containing depictions of thunderbirds have been found dating to the past 4,000 years.

 Petroglyphs of thunderbirds are found near Twin Bluffs, Wisconsin.
 They are in a shelter that was probably used c.
-250 BCE to 1500.
+250 BCE to 1500 CE.

 By people

-Stories about the struggle between the Thunderbird and Whale (q.v.) have been traditionally by various Pacific coast tribal groups.
-Studies have scrutinized the possible connection with Cascadia subduction zone earthquake in the year 1700 that sent tsunami to Japan.
+Stories about the struggle between the Thunderbird and Whale (q.v.) have been traditionally told by various Pacific coast tribal groups.
+Studies have scrutinized the possible connection with the Cascadia subduction zone earthquake in the year 1700 that sent a tsunami to Japan.